ShishirPatil/gorilla/data/README.md

 }
 ```

-## Website Contribution
+## Website assited

-Visit our [website][Coming Soon!], type in the API URL and we'll output an example submission for you!
-You can choose to submit or edit an then submit.
+Visit our [website][Coming Soon!], where you can type in the API URL and we'll output an API submission for you!
+You can choose to submit or edit and then submit.
 Easy and quick!